-XmAb5871 is a monoclonal antibody for the treatment of autoimmune diseases that uses our Immune Inhibitor Fc Domain to target FcgRIIb, an inhibitory receptor expressed on B cells and other immune cells, and through its Fv domain targets CD19, which is expressed on all B cells.
-By simultaneously targeting the B-cell proteins, CD19 and FcgRIIb, XmAb5871 has an ability to engage the natural inhibitory pathway provided by FcgRIIb, preventing further activation of B cells by autoantigens and potentially also suppressing the ability of B cells to further provoke downstream autoimmune responses from T cells.
-CD19 and FcgRIIb are expressed broadly throughout B-cell development, so we expect that XmAb5871 will confer broad suppression of B-cell activation and downstream events such as antibody production.
+XmAb5871 is a monoclonal antibody for the treatment of autoimmune diseases that uses our XmAb Immune Inhibitor Fc domain to target Fc γ RIIb, an inhibitory receptor expressed on B cells and other immune cells, and through its Fv domain targets CD19, which is expressed on all B cells.
+By simultaneously targeting the B-cell proteins, CD19 and Fc γ RIIb, XmAb5871 has an ability to engage the natural inhibitory pathway provided by Fc γ RIIb, preventing further activation of B cells by autoantigens and potentially also suppressing the ability of B cells to further provoke downstream autoimmune responses from T cells.
+CD19 and Fc γ RIIb are expressed broadly throughout B-cell development, so we expect that XmAb5871 will confer broad suppression of B-cell activation and downstream events such as antibody production.
 We have demonstrated that XmAb5871 inhibits B-cell function in multiple animal models and in initial human clinical trials without destroying these important immune cells, in contrast to other B-cell targeting therapies, such as Rituxan, that attack and destroy B cells.
 We believe the combination of potent inhibition without B-cell depletion, which can lead to opportunistic infections, has the potential to address a key unmet need in autoimmune therapies.
-The coupling between CD19 and FcgRIIb, mediated by XmAb5871, promotes a strong negative signal in the B cell, preventing its activation and potentially blocking disease pathology in a variety of autoimmune and inflammatory conditions by broadly blocking all B-cell populations.
-XmAb5871 is the first potential therapy that we are aware of that targets FcgRIIb inhibition.
+The coupling between CD19 and Fc γ RIIb, mediated by XmAb5871, promotes a strong negative signal in the B cell, preventing its activation and potentially blocking disease pathology in a variety of autoimmune and inflammatory conditions by broadly blocking all B-cell populations.
+XmAb5871 is the first potential therapy that we are aware of that targets Fc γ RIIb inhibition.

 Therapeutic Inhibition by XmAb5871 Mimics Natural Pathways.
 (A) B-cell responses against antigen lead to antibody secretion, resulting in immunity and in some cases autoimmunity.
-(B) Excess antibodies produced in the B-cell response can engage both the antigen and the inhibitory receptor FcgRIIb on the B-cell surface, acting to control the immune response.
-(C) XmAb5871 mimics the natural feedback inhibition by targeting CD19, rather than the antigen, on the B-cell surface and recruiting FcgRIIb to inhibit activation of the targeted B cell.
+(B) Excess antibodies produced in the B-cell response can engage both the antigen and the inhibitory receptor FcγRIIb on the B-cell surface, acting to control the immune response.
+(C) XmAb5871 mimics the natural feedback inhibition by targeting CD19, rather than the antigen, on the B-cell surface and recruiting FcγRIIb to inhibit activation of the targeted B cell.

 In December 2010, we entered into a collaboration and option agreement with Amgen for XmAb5871.
-During the option period, which expires upon completion of a data review period following our planned Phase 2b proof-of-concept (POC) clinical trial, we lead research, development and manufacturing activities for XmAb5871 with collaborative input and development support from Amgen.
-Under the agreement, Amgen paid us an upfront payment and early development milestones and is obligated to pay additional milestones, both before and after payment of an option exercise fee, and royalties on sales following an exercise of the option by Amgen.
-If Amgen exercises its option and pays the option exercise fee, it will be solely responsible for the costs associated with the further development, commercialization, manufacture, distribution, marketing and promotion of XmAb5871.
+During the option period, which was to expire upon completion of a data review period following our planned Phase 2b proof-of-concept (POC) clinical trial, we led research, development and manufacturing activities for XmAb5871 with collaborative input and development support from Amgen.
+Under the agreement, Amgen paid us an upfront payment and early development milestones and was obligated to pay additional milestones, both before and after payment of an option exercise fee, and royalties on sales following an exercise of the option by Amgen.
+In 2014 we approached Amgen to request an end to the collaboration to allow us to pursue a different clinical and commercial path from the original agreement.
+Amgen agreed and in October 2014 we announced that we had regained all rights to XmAb5871, subject to granting Amgen a right of first negotiation.
+The new agreement requires Xencor to first discuss with Amgen any proposed license prior to seeking other partners.
+This right expires upon the earlier of the initiation of Phase 3 clinical testing of XmAb5871, a change of control of Xencor, or October 2019.
+At that time we announced that we were not continuing development in RA and were planning clinical development in multiple autoimmune diseases where B-cell inhibition shows promise, including IgG4-RD.